dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 tags: [IDE]
 ---

-Enhance your development workflow to focus on code quality by integrating with popular linters and formatters like [SQLFluff](https://sqlfluff.com/), [sqlfmt](http://sqlfmt.com/), [Black](https://black.readthedocs.io/en/latest/), and [Prettier](https://prettier.io/).
+Enhance your development workflow by integrating with popular linters and formatters like [SQLFluff](https://sqlfluff.com/), [sqlfmt](http://sqlfmt.com/), [Black](https://black.readthedocs.io/en/latest/), and [Prettier](https://prettier.io/).
 Leverage these powerful tools directly in the dbt Cloud IDE without interrupting your development flow.

 <details>
 <summary>What are linters and formatters? </summary>